Benchmarking Information Scrambling

 Figure~\ref{fig:otoc}b compares the evolution of the OTOC for ideal scrambling (without noise) and weak scrambling with strong decoherence, which exhibit similar decay curves.
 Hence, these two situations are practically indistinguishable from the OTOC measurements.

 We now examine the performance of our benchmark protocol for the fast scrambling model under the same conditions.
 The circuit diagram for this protocol is shown in Fig.~\ref{fig:recovery}a.
 Here, all the qubits are prepared in the computational $|0\rangle$.
-The recovery signal is obtained by measuring the fidelity of the first qubit $q_1$ with respect to its initial state.
-We also specify the intermediate perturbation between the forward and backward evolution as a projective measurement on a single qubit (other than the qubit-1) along the $Z$-axis.
+The recovery signal is obtained by measuring the overlap between the first qubit $q_1$ final state and its initial state.
+We also specify the intermediate perturbation between the forward and backward evolution as a projective measurement on a single qubit (other than the qubit 1) along the $Z$ axis.
 Note that since the evolution unitary contains Haar-random single-qubit gates in each layer, the measurement in a fixed direction is equivalent to random projective measurements.
-As discussed in the foregoing section, for this particular perturbation channel, the expected value of fidelity (\ref{eq:fidelity}) is $0.75$ for ideal scrambling unitaries.
-On the other hand, in the case of strong decoherence, when the qubits eventually lose their coherence information, the fidelity would be trivially $0.5$.
-Hence, the cases of scrambling with and without decoherence exhibit distinct asymptotic values of fidelity.
+As discussed in the foregoing section, for this particular perturbation channel, the expected value of overlap (\ref{eq:fidelity}) is $0.75$ for ideal scrambling unitaries.
+On the other hand, in the case of strong decoherence, when the qubits eventually lose their coherence information, the overlap would be trivially $0.5$.
+Hence, the cases of scrambling with and without decoherence exhibit distinct asymptotic values of overlap.
 This is clearly demonstrated in Fig.~\ref{fig:recovery}b.